 - Extracting Free Bet – After receiving the free bet in your account, use it to earn 70% (minimum) – 100% of the stake you bet without risk as to the 2nd stage.
 This process will be explained in guide (3).

 Open Account Strategy & Process – Betting Exchange

-As the first step, you need to sign-up Bet Exchange for Laying Bet and Bookmaker for Backing Bet.
-Here, we use SMarkets (not Betfair as the market leader, why? see the next section) for Exchange and William Hill for Bookmaker as the examples.
+As the first step, you need to sign-up for Bet Exchange for Laying Bet and Bookmaker for Backing Bet.
+Here, we use Smarkets (not Betfair (suggest use of Betfair Alternatives) as the market leader, why? see the next section) for Exchange and William Hill for Bookmaker as examples.

 Bet Exchange Sign-Up

 As you already know, the betting exchange is essential for matched betting.
 Therefore, it’s critical to take the right approach from the beginning which will affect your profit for the long term.
 Suggest you take a look at Bet Exchange Ultimate Guide.
 I will extract a few tactics from the documents here as follows.

 There are the following 4 Major Betting Exchanges;